 We humans are capable of most anything.
 Cheating, unfortunately, is one of them.
 We cheat on our partners and our taxes, which forces us to employ our memories, cunning accountants, and pit-bull attorneys.
 Yet, we continue to do it.
 BUT IS IT WORTH IT?
 This day in age couples can now cheat on their partners without even leaving the house in the terms of online cheating, which is becoming very prevalent in the younger generation of today, because it’s just so easy now.

 In professional sports, when players cheat they let down their teammates, employers, fans, and themselves.
-It’s a betrayal that taints the integrity of all sports.
+It’s a betrayal that taints the integrity of all sports after a simple mouth swab drug test, everything that athlete worked for beforehand has been looked over due to their drug use, with the ease of using mouth swabs, athletes can no longer get away with using performance enhancing drugs.
 You see to some of us, the diehards, if you can’t play with the big boys – you should just take your balls and go home – because it will never be worth it.

 It was in the summer of 2012 that rumors began to circulate attaching everyone’s favorite hero, Lance Armstrong to a doping scandal, but he seemingly fought those allegations.
 In October of 2012, however, they resurfaced, when the 7 time Tour de France winner was accused of not only using performance-enhancing drugs, but also bullying teammates into doing the same.
 It is said he doped in the years he was on top of the Tour de France team, from 1999-2005, although he never failed a drug test, nor did any of his teammates who testified against him.

 In the end he lost his 7 Tour de France titles, his sponsors, and a testicle.
 I ask you.
 WAS IT WORTH IT?